pbsawant/draft-psawant-capport-enhancement/draft-sawant-capport-api-state-enhancement.md

 # Security Considerations

-This document recommends security consideration specified in {{section 7 of RFC 8908}}
+This document recommends security consideration specified in section 7 of RFC 8908.

 # Privacy Considerations

-This document recommends privacy consideration specified in {{section 7.1 of RFC 8908}}
+This document recommends privacy consideration specified in section 7.1 of RFC 8908.

 # IANA Considerations